On the Security & Privacy in Federated Learning: Towards Secure FL

 \section{Towards Secure FL}

-In this section, we explain the SoTA defensive mechanisms and group them according to the CIA.
-Additionally, we propose a taxonomy for each defense type by analyzing the SoTA defenses presented in Table~\ref{tab:DefencesTable} and considering the adversarial goal and capabilities presented in Fig.~\ref{fig:taxonomyDef}.
+This section explains the SoTA defensive mechanisms and groups them according to the CIA triad.
+We propose a taxonomy for each defense type by analyzing the SoTA defenses presented in Table~\ref{tab:DefencesTable} and considering the adversarial goal and capabilities introduced in Fig.~\ref{fig:taxonomyDef}.